 4. Elk Antler

 Elk antler gets our top prize for longest lasting natural dog chew.
 If your dog just can't get enough to chew, go for an elk antler.
-Since it is unlikely to splinter like a bone, it is ideal for very aggressive chewers.
+It's ideal for very aggressive chewers, but like a bone, antlers can splinter and break.
+It's best to always supervise your pet with this type of chew, and be prepared to take it away if they break into sharp or jagged pieces.

 While the marrow in elk antlers can be higher in calories, your dog won't be eating the whole chew in one sitting, so there should be no cause for concern.